 Modifier -25 must be appended to an E/M code when reported with another procedure on the same date of service.
+This applies to all E/M services.

 The E/M visit and the procedure must be documented separately.

 To be paid, modifier -25 must be reported in the following circumstances: